Claire Lacombe: Demise of the Society

-In addition to the internal tensions caused by these political factions, revolutionary France was facing a serious external threat from the royal houses of Europe and had declared war on Austria.
-During the Terror, this war was not going well for France.
-At the same time, the Vendée and, to a lesser extent, other regions were in open revolt against the Revolution.
-France's economic situation was also dire as it attempted to deal with the ‘crushing national debt’ that it had inherited from the ancien regime.
-Faced with these existential threats, the main goal of the Jacobins (who controlled the Revolutionary government at the time) was to calm the working class while they dealt with the external and internal threats.
-For this reason, after pressure from the enragés, the sans-culottes and the Society, the Jacobins actually adopted many of their policies.
-However, their ultimate goal was to suppress these movements so as to the minimize the threat of further disruption.

-Under the Reign of Terror, the enragés were suppressed both by the guillotine and by prohibition.
 On September 16, 1793, Lacombe, then president of the Society, was publicly denounced by the Jacobins to the Committee of General Security.
-They accused her of “making counter-revolutionary statements,” and having lived with and aided a “notorious counter-revolutionary, the enragé Leclerc”.
+They accused her of "making counter-revolutionary statements," and having lived with and aided a "notorious counter-revolutionary, the enragé Leclerc".
 Lacombe was arrested by order of the Committee of General Security, but, for unknown reasons, she was quickly released.

-She defended herself vigorously to the working class women in her Society and continued her political activities.
+She defended herself vigorously to the working-class women in her Society and continued her political activities.
 However, the writing was already on the wall for this group, which was seen by the Revolutionary government as uncontrollable and no longer politically useful.
-The Society nevertheless continued its activism, carrying petitions to the Convention.
-These asked for policies that would 'rehabilitate prostitutes through useful work and indoctrination' and called for 'the enforcement of price fixing laws' and sans-culottes policing of warehouses through ‘domiciliary visits’.
+The Society nevertheless continued its activism, carrying petitions to the convention.
+These asked for policies that would "rehabilitate prostitutes through useful work and indoctrination" and called for "the enforcement of price fixing laws" and sans-culottes policing of warehouses through "domiciliary visits."